lucka-me/potori-docs/docs/privacy/README.md

   - Timestamp
     Regarded as the confirmation / result time of the nomination.
   - Photo URL
-    Display photo in the UI.
+    Display photo in the app.
     Generate a short UID as the ID of Portal and identify them in mails.
     The short UID will be used to query Brainstorming data and generate link to Brainstorming watermeter.
   - Intel Map URL